-"Led By The Spirit: Wacky or Wonderful?" - John 16:12-15 - Trinity Sunday
+"A Breath of Life" - John 16:12-15 - Trinity Sunday

-Did you hear the news item this week that the man sometimes referred to as "the king of spam" was arrested in Seattle?
-This man, a Mr. Solomon, is apparently responsible for setting in motion a scheme that surreptitiously enlisted other computers to automatically generate those dreaded emails that clog your inboxes with offers to either make you instantly rich or enlarge selected portions of your anatomy.
-Those of you who don't use computers or email have been spared this scourge, but those of you who do know what I mean.
-Since I operate a number of web sites I get tons of these annoying messages, and because the sites are church-related I also get spam that is of a "religious" nature.
-Needless to say, a lot of this kind of spam is also of the "weird" variety.
-For example, while I was working on this sermon I received an email from a self-ascribed prophet by the name of Ray who claims that "The Lord gave me a vision of a Bell and said, "Ring the Bell.
+I know some of you do not yet use email, but I'm also pretty sure that most of you do.
+Those of you who don't feel the compulsion to check your email may still think that "Spam" is a meat of questionable origin that comes in a can with a key, but for the rest of us the word now means an annoying flood of unsolicited messages in our inbox.
+While most of these unwanted emails are either attempts to steal your identity, in particular your financial secrets, or to convince you to try their products for enhancing various parts of your body, there are a few other types as well.
+For example, since I host and am webmaster of a number of web sites I get tons of these annoying messages - and by 'tons' I literally mean thousands each day.
+Because many of the sites are church-related I also get spam that is of a "religious" nature.
+Needless to say, a lot of this religious spam is also of the "weird" variety.
+As just one example, while I was working on a sermon I received an email from a self-ascribed prophet by the name of Ray who claims that "The Lord gave me a vision of a Bell and said, "Ring the Bell.
 Make a LOUD NOISE!
-Tell everyone you can to go to youtube.com and hear My Words.
+Tell everyone you can to go to YouTube and hear My Words.
 Lets shake up this little planet with the Power of the Holy Spirit."
 My reaction?
 Just before I hit the "Junk This" button I thought, "Thank you Lord for a sermon example!"

 Part of the problem with spam like this one, and other actions that claim to be Spirit-led, derives from the reality that there was a problem with Jesus' ministry.
 Now before you start gasping and sucking in air to accuse me of heresy, let me say that the problem I'm talking about is that Jesus' ministry was finite - it was of limited duration.
-A very short ministry, in fact - about half as long as I've been here at Central.
-Because of that finite duration, Jesus was not able to do or say all that could be said about life and living, and finding favour with God.
+A very short ministry, in fact - less than half as long as I've been here at Central.
+In those few years Jesus was not able to do or say all that could be said about life and living, and finding favour with God.
 There simply wasn't enough time!
 Moreover, there was a second finite aspect to Jesus' ministry - he was dealing with real people, with limited capacity to hear and understand, and with faulty and distorted memories - just like the real people gathered here this morning!
 Not everything Jesus did say was heard and/or remembered properly by even his closest disciples - do you recall the reading from John's gospel last week, when Jesus responds to Philips request for him to show them the Father with ""Have I been with you all this time, Philip, and you still do not know me?"
 Jesus did not - could not - address all subjects, all topics about life and faith.
+Even by his own words, Jesus affirms that his disciples were not yet ready to hear all that he had to say.